 Aaron and David - I'm not sure what your decision was on this - should a KAR created w/ particular modules always be openable by those modules, no matter their version?
 It seems like the KAR MANIFEST should store the exact versions of the modules that were used to create it, for future identification.
 Having already released 2.0, if changes to the KAR MANIFEST are made, they should be backward compatible to support KARs users may have already made.

-#2 Updated by Derik Barseghian almost 9 years ago
+#2 Updated by Derik Barseghian about 9 years ago

 These changes will be put into a new 2.1 branch, and removed from the 2.0 branch.